sanderschimboza/spring-banking-platform/README.md

 # spring-banking-platform
-How to run this project insstructions:
+How to run this project instructions:

 1. Clone this repository
 2. Install docker and docker-compose on your local system